Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 Let us ask God to help us release our guys to be all He created them to be.

-Dear Lord, help me do my job and allow You to do yours.
-I repent of my fears; these that cause me to intervene when I shouldn’t.
-I repent of my doubt which has caused me to trust my abilities instead of yours.
-I repent for my lack of faith in you which has me playing helicopter wife to my husband.
-Father help me, anchor me in faith.
+I release my husband to you.
+Show me areas I have responded out of fear, anxiety or ignorance.
+I confess my fears; these that cause me to intervene when I shouldn’t.
+I confess my doubt which has caused me to trust my abilities instead of yours.
+I confess my lack of faith in you which has me playing helicopter wife to my husband.

 ~